Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 However, the good news is that this investment can be small to begin with — the trick with online advertising is to spend small sums of money on test adverts, see which ads are delivering a return on investment (ROI) and then invest in these more heavily.

-There are lots of platforms that let you run ads online, but Google Ads, Facebook and Instagram end up being the starting point for many dropshippers.
+There are lots of platforms that let you run ads online, but Google Ads, Facebook, Instagram and TikTok end up being the starting point for many dropshippers.
 They are easy enough to use and command huge audiences (there are also lots of resources available online to help merchants make the most of them).

-For help getting started with Google, Facebook or Instagram ads, check out the below resources:
+For help getting started with these platforms, check out the below resources:

 Email marketing